Cost of LivingUpdated May 2026

 Share:XFLRWE

 Considering a move to Cincinnati?
-Cost data for cost of living is genuinely affordable here — about 18% below what most Americans pay.
+Cost data for cost of living is more affordable than average, coming in about 15% below the national figure.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This OH mid-size city — known locally as the Queen of the West — offers front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 The specifics below will help you budget accurately.

 Typical Cost Range in Cincinnati